 Yep, they’re different than green peas even when they look the same!
 With over 16 grams of fiber in one cup, a serving of split peas will get you to that recommended 10 gram meal mark and then some.
 You can stick with the age-old classic split pea soup, or use this as an opportunity to look up some fun new recipes and experiment in the kitchen.

 Fiber per 2 Tbsp (24 g): 8.2 grams

 Anything with greater than 5 grams of fiber per serving is considered high.
 One ounce of chia seeds has double that amount!
 Sprinkle a spoonful of these nutrient-rich seeds into smoothies, yogurt, or on top of salads to boost your fiber intake and reap the digestive benefits.
 We’ve also curated the Best Chia Seed Recipes on Instagram for even more ideas!

 Yes, the grammar school rhyme is right—beans are great for your heart, thanks to their 15 grams of fiber per cup, which work to lower bad cholesterol and fight against heart disease.
 “Beans are a great source of nutrition—they’re high in protein and fiber, so don’t forget about them!
 Add them to your salad at lunch or add them to a dish at dinner,” says Crandall.
-They're also on celeb trainer Mark Langowski's list of 15 Favorite Foods for Flat Abs and a component of his new book Eat This, Not That!
-For Abs.

 This wintery squash not only features a subtle, sweet taste, but one cup mashed provides your body with 6 grams of satiating fiber.
 Plus, acorn squash is also an excellent source of vitamin C—one serving provides about 20 percent of your daily needs—which is important for your immunity.